NoraEr/aws-three-tier-webapp/README.md

 Demo overview:
 - We access the deployed application using the DNS name of the external load balancer endpoint.
 - Using the application, we access transactions values which are retrieved from the database and displayed as a table.
 We enter new transactions values which are written to the database.
 - We verify that these new transactions values are written to the database: we connect to the database instance via EC2 private instance using Session Manager.
-Then, we read the new transactions values from the database table using SQL.
+Then, we retrieve the new transactions values from the database table using SQL.

 ## Architecture overview